 - Submit bi-annual program metrics to the University of Ottawa Heart institute.

-For more information or to register in the Virtual Platform, call the Prevention and Wellness Centre at
+For more information or to register for the Virtual Platform, please email firstname.lastname@example.org.

 University of Ottawa Heart Institute